bocadilloproject/bocadillo/docs/how-to/custom-cli-commands.md

-# Write custom CLI commands
+# Writing custom CLI commands

 ::: warning
 This CLI extension mechanism is experimental and may be subject to changes.